 Second Annual MG Exhibit Design Excellence Scholarship winner

 Student Competition News

-The 2019 Design Partnership competition with the American Museum of Natural History Project introduced students to wayfinding
+The Design Partnership 2019 competition with the American Museum of Natural History Project introduced students

-and placemaking design centered around audience and visitor experience—through the
+to wayfinding and placemaking design centered around audience and visitor experience—through

 on the institutions mission, audience and goals students designed wayfinding and experiential

 graphics to introduce visitors to the AMNH Central Park West rotunda entry and stairwell